ahamed21213/Sale-Dashboard-with-SQL-connection-/README.md

 ## 🔎 Key Business Insights

-- 20% of products generate the majority of total revenue (Pareto trend)
+- Top 15 products contribute 62% of total revenue.
-- Q4 consistently shows peak sales performance
+- North America accounts for 48% of total sales but has 5% lower profit margin than Europe.
-- Some regions generate high revenue but lower profit margins
+- Q4 sales are 18% higher than yearly average.
-- Certain product categories underperform compared to budget targets
+- 3 product categories are consistently below budget targets.
-- Profit margin varies significantly across categories
+- Profit margin declined 4% compared to previous year.

 These insights help management optimize pricing, product strategy, and regional focus.